Step-by-step buying guide

 3. Find a solicitor

-Before you purchase a property, we recommend that you get your own independent legal advice.
+Before purchasing a property, we recommend seeking independent legal advice.

 Finding the right lawyer is an important part of the buying process.
 Your lawyer will make sure that all the legal processes are followed and they can also check over property reports, such as Land Information Memorandums (Council LIM reports) and titles.